bryanbraun/tiffany.blog/_posts/2016-10-28-siri-for-mac-practically-worthless.md

 &gt;" *Hiya*:
 &gt;
-> *Just updated to MacOS Sierra, and I am trying to use Siri to find files on my computer and like the title says, Siri's not coughing up files on my external drives (both connected via USB 3 through back of iMac).
+> *Just updated to MacOS Sierra, and I am trying to use Siri to find files on my computer and like the title: says, Siri's not coughing up files on my external drives (both connected via USB 3 through back of iMac).
 I've tried turning Siri on/off, Spotlight doesn't have any excluded folders, I tried signing in/out of my iCloud account.
 I've tried creating a new user account on my Mac (which won't find anything at all).
 Permissions on my external hard drive seem ok: Read/Write is enabled for Me, Everyone, and admin; "ignore ownership" is turned on.*
 &gt;
 > *I’m starting to think this is a design limitation of the software.
 Anyone else using Siri able to get her to fetch files on your external drives?*"